initcyber/DevContainerPythonTemplate/README.md

 ![Example 2]("/assets for README.MD/image.png")

 If you choose to use this container, you can safely remove "assets for README.MD" folder and the README.md file

+##
+This has Python 3 Installed, black, flake8, pre-commit (with pre-commit-config.yaml)